fjungclaus/KomootHighlightsAsGpxExporter/README.md

 * ~~Put link to KomootHighlightsAsGpxExporter @ github into the status element~~

 ## History
+* 0.9.44, 2025-09-03
+   * Use mime type application/gpx+xml (and text/csv) instead of a simple text/plain, to get proper file suffixes for Firefox on Android, too.
+[Problem reported by luogni](https://github.com/fjungclaus/KomootHighlightsAsGpxExporter/issues/6#issue-3327352630)
 * 0.9.42, 2025-06-06
    * [As reported by ezloj](https://github.com/fjungclaus/KomootHighlightsAsGpxExporter/issues/3#issuecomment-2948301309) it is also necessary to match against URLs like https://www.komoot.com/tour/*
    * Added some more URLs to exclude, because we don't want this script to kick in while editing, planning or customizing routes ...